 AL Favorite – Boston Red Sox(+450)

 I can understand the Red Sox having great odds, but I’m not sure they are the best team.
-I would argue that would be last year’s AL winner in the Cleveland Indians (+800).
+I would argue that would be last year’s AL winner in the Cleveland Indians (+900).
 The Indians bring back the nucleus from last year.
-Plus they welcome back potentially their best player in Michael Brantley and new free agent pickup in Edwin Encaracion.
+Plus they welcome back Michael Brantley and new free agent addition Edwin Encaracion.
 If the pitching staff is as good as it looks on paper, this team should dominate the AL Central and be a force in the postseason.